Jet Propulsion Laboratory: Earth science and robotic exploration

+2020s and beyond

+As JPL moves forward, its focus remains on diverse interplanetary and even interstellar missions.
+Future Mars missions will aim to return the samples collected by the Perseverance rover back to Earth.
+Additionally, JPL's Europa Clipper mission launched in 2024 to study Jupiter's moon Europa, believed to harbor a subsurface ocean.
+Building on the Voyager program's success, JPL continues to push the boundaries of deep-space exploration.
+The Interstellar Probe concept, though not yet formalized, proposes to send a spacecraft ten times the distance from the Sun as Pluto, to explore the interstellar medium and the outermost reaches of the Solar System.

 JPL has been recognized four times by the Space Foundation: with the Douglas S. Morrow Public Outreach Award, which is given annually to an individual or organization that has made significant contributions to public awareness of space programs, in 1998; and with the John L. "Jack" Swigert, Jr., Award for Space Exploration on three occasions – in 2009 (as part of NASA's Phoenix Mars Lander Team), 2006 and 2005.

+In January 2025, JPL was closed and evacuated due to the Eaton Fire raging in the nearby towns of Pasadena and Altadena, with operations like the DSN getting relocated offsite.
+Although the facility has not sustained damage from the wildfires, it has experienced minor wind damage and as well as numerous employees losing their homes.

 Location

 When it was founded, JPL's site was immediately west of a rocky flood-plain – the Arroyo Seco riverbed – above the Devil's Gate dam in the northwestern panhandle of the city of Pasadena in Southern California, near Los Angeles.
 While the first few buildings were constructed in land bought from the city of Pasadena, subsequent buildings were constructed in neighboring unincorporated land that later became part of La Cañada Flintridge.
 Nowadays, most of the 168 acre of the U.S. federal government-owned NASA property that makes up the JPL campus is located in La Cañada Flintridge.
 Despite this, JPL still uses a Pasadena address (4800 Oak Grove Drive, Pasadena, CA 91109) as its official mailing address.
 There has been occasional rivalry between the two cities over the issue of which one should be mentioned in the media as the home of the laboratory.